NEPHROLOGY FELLOWSHIP | Division of Nephrology

 Thank you for your interest in the Nephrology Fellowship at Louisiana State University Health Shreveport.
 Our fellowship was established in 1988 and our mission is to train outstanding clinical nephrologists who will become leaders in the field of Nephrology and in their communities.
 Ochsner LSU Health Shreveport is a tertiary referral center with a Level 1 Trauma Center and Regional Burn Center.
-We have a diverse patient population providing exposure to a wide spectrum of disease and pathology.
+We have a varied and complex patient population providing exposure to a wide spectrum of disease and pathology.
 Critically ill patients are evaluated in medical ICU’s and dedicated surgical, neuro, and burn ICU’s.
 Over the course of their two year training, our fellows develop the skill and knowledge base needed to flourish in their practice.

 Fellowship training consists of clinical rotations on inpatient consult services, ambulatory care, outpatient dialysis, transplant and a range of electives.
 We have a robust clinic population giving fellows exposure to a breadth of renal disorders.
 With hundreds of dialysis patients under care, our fellows have excellent training in managing chronic dialysis.
 All of our fellows complete training with a comprehensive experience across the full spectrum of nephrology practice: acute and chronic kidney disease, critical care nephrology, glomerulonephritis and vasculitis, hypertension, electrolyte disorders, renal complications of systemic cancer, renal and non-renal transplants, dialysis access, and more.